 Leaves of absence are administered by the City of Providence's Department of Human Resources.
 This policy, necessary forms, and other information regarding the leaves of absence available to city employees can be found on the human resources website at www.providenceri.gov/human-resources.
-Employees may also contact the Department of Human Resources directly at https://human-resources.
-Employees may also contact the Department of Human Resources directly at https://human-resources.
+Employees may also contact the Department of Human Resources directly at hr@providenceri.gov to obtain information and forms.